Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 Wander through the harbour

 Take a much-needed shower after a day exploring coves, say goodbye to the salty hair, and get ready for dinner.
-Once your belly is satisfied, an evening walk along the harbour with an ice cream in hand might be the best way to end a summer (or even winter!) day.
+Once your belly is satisfied, an evening walk along the harbour with an ice cream might be the best way to end a summer (or even winter!) day.

 Sunset at Port de la Selva's harbour